July 28, 2025

 The Five EYLF Learning Outcomes:

-At Kings Road Preschool, every weekly theme, project, and interaction is designed to support all five outcomes simultaneously, creating rich learning experiences that develop the whole child.
+At Kings Road Long Day Preschool, every weekly theme, project and interaction is designed to support all five outcomes simultaneously, creating rich learning experiences that develop the whole child.

 Your child develops confidence in who they are, celebrates their unique qualities, and builds resilience through positive relationships and meaningful experiences.
 The framework specifically focuses on children feeling safe, secure and supported; developing autonomy, interdependence, resilience and agency; building knowledgeable, confident self-identities; and learning to interact with others through care, empathy and respect.